wjeff0343/about/README.md

 ### Projects
 #### Smart Home Devolpment
 ##### September 2019-December 2019
--Built three unique electronic circuts that functioned conjointly with Arduino Uno -Compiled C++ Code that intergrated the software aspect of the smart home with the built senosrs and accuators -Tested an Analyzed all aspects of the system to ensure effiecincy and smooth deployment
+- Built three unique electronic circuts that functioned conjointly with Arduino Uno
+- Compiled C++ Code that intergrated the software aspect of the smart home with the built senosrs and accuators
+- Tested an Analyzed all aspects of the system to ensure effiecincy and smooth deployment